-Here’s everything we know about the series… so far.
+Here’s everything we know about Gen V so far.

 Gen V‘s Plot

-Here’s the Gen V synopsis from Prime Video and Sony:
+Here’s the initial Gen V synopsis from Prime Video and Sony:

 Set at America’s only college exclusively for young-adult superheroes (run by Vought International), Gen V is an irreverent, R-rated series that explores the lives of hormonal, competitive Supes as they put their physical, sexual, and moral boundaries to the test, competing for the best contracts in the best cities.
 It’s part college show, part Hunger Games—with all the heart, satire, and raunch of The Boys.

-We now also ohave our first look at what The Boys‘ spinoff’s college student union and dorm rooms will look like.
+We also know what The Boys‘ spinoff’s college student union and dorm rooms will look like.
 Gen V‘s setting is looking pretty clean… for now.
-What out for blood fights in the dining hall, though.

 Gen V‘s Connections Within The Boys Universe

 The Boys Presents: Diabolical‘s second episode introduced the Red River Institute.
 It’s a group home for abandoned and parentless super-powered children.
-But the animated series (with the exception of the final episode) is not canon.
-But that changed during season three of The Boys.
-Hughie discovered that congresswoman Victoria Neuman was a secret Supe named Nadia.
-She grew up at the Red River Institute, which is apparently not a great place, after accidentally killing her parents.
+But the animated series ( with the exception of the final episode) is not canon.
+The Boys season three made Red River canon when Hughie discovered that congresswoman Victoria Neuman was a secret Supe named Nadia.
+She grew up at the not-so-great Red River Institute after accidentally killing her parents.

-Some children at Red River—who we know for range from at least 3 to 17 years old—ended up there for similar reasons.
+Some children at Red River—whose ages range from 3-17 years old—ended up there for similar reasons.
 But others had been left/abandoned to Vought’s care when their parents decided they either couldn’t or wouldn’t raise their super-abled child.
-The case files Hughie stole from the group home also introduced one of the main characters of Gen V. (More on that later.)
+The case files Hughie stole from the group home included a photo of Gen V‘s main character Marie Moreau.

 The Boys‘ showrunner Eric Kripke has said Gen V will react and continue building on events introduced during the original show’s third season.
 Here’s what Kripke told Deadline: